 OSB (Orientated Strand Board)

-Our Roof Trusses are pre-fabricated from high quality, stress graded timbers and joined with steel nail-plate fasteners, these offer:
+Our Roof Trusses are pre-fabricated from high quality, stress graded timbers and joined with steel nail-plate fasteners,

 Call our dedicated sales team now to turn around a quote in less than a week!